Disciplining Your Child

 Be careful not to make unrealistic threats of punishment (“Slam that door and you’ll never watch TV again!”) in anger, since not following through could weaken all your threats.
 If you threaten to turn the car around and go home if the squabbling in the backseat doesn’t stop, make sure you do exactly that.
 The credibility you’ll gain with your kids is much more valuable than a lost beach day.

 Huge punishments may take away your power as a parent.
 If you ground your son or daughter for a month, your child may not feel motivated to change behaviors because everything has already been taken away.
+It may help to set some goals that kids can meet to earn back privileges that were taken away for misbehavior.

 Ages 9 to 12